-- 1. Complete UA Cossatot Application - 2.
-An official high school transcript showing a cumulative G.P.A. of at least 2.0 on a 4.0 scale - 3.
-Placement test (ACT, ACCUPLACER, ASSET, ASPIRE, COMPASS, PLAN or EXPLORE) scores which meet the established minimums - 4.
+- 1. Complete UA Cossatot Concurrent Application - 2.
+A high school transcript showing a cumulative GPA of at least 2.0 on a 4.0 scale - 3.
+Placement test (ACT, ACCUPLACER, ASSET, ASPIRE, or COMPASS) scores which meet the established minimums - 4.
 Provide proof of TWO (2) immunizations against measles (rubeola) and ONE (1) immunization against rubella and ONE (1) immunization against mumps. - 5.
-Students are required to provide a copy of their Social Security Card and Photo Identification.
-Students who do not have a Social Security Card may submit any other state or federal issued identification.
-For Financial Aid purposes; the Admissions Packet is not complete without ALL of the above documents in the student's file.

-- 6. Student's signature on Concurrent Enrollment form - 7.
-Payment arrangements of all tuition and fees made with the Business Office
+Student, parent, and high school counselor's signature on Concurrent Enrollment form - 6.
+Payment arrangements of all tuition and fees made with the Business Office - In order to be accepted for post-secondary admission, concurrent/secondary students will be required to complete a post-secondary application.

 MINIMUM SCORES FOR CONCURRENT ENROLLMENT

-Communications, Life Sciences, or Technology classes nputer Sciences, or ences classes All other classes (ex., Speech, Health, etc.)
+Communications, Life Sciences, or Technology classes Mathematics or Physical Sciences classes All other classes (ex., Speech, Health, etc.)

-TEST Reading & English/Writing Reading & Math Reading
+TEST Reading & En Reading & English/Writing g & Math Reading

-ACCUPLACER 88 94 88 77 88
+ACCUPLACER 88 94 88 Elem.
+Alg.
+77 88

 ACT 19 19 19 19 19

 ASSET 43 45 43 Intrmd.Alg.
 39 43

 ASPIRE 428 428 428 432 428

 COMPASS 83 80 83 Algebra 36 83

-EXPLORE 14 14 14 15 14

-PLAN 15 16 15 17 15

-PSAT 47 45 47 46 47